-In this paper, we aim to fill these gaps in the literature by studying whether placing high school students in high-achieving classrooms affects their short- and longer-term academic outcomes.
-Our context is China where virtually all high schools have adopted classroom tracking.
+context is China where virtually all high schools have adopted classroom tracking.
 Indeed, results from a survey we conducted among Chinese university students indicates that 93.3% of them attended a high school that divides students into achievement-based classrooms.
-We investigate this question by focusing on Qingyang First High School, a large and selective high school located in the low-income province of Gansu which is ideally suited for answering our question.
+We investigate the effects of this in one setting: Qingyang First High School, a large and selective high school located in the low-income province of Gansu, which is ideally suited for answering our question.
 At the beginning of their first year at Qingyang First High School, students have to take a classroom placement exam (CPE).
 The top performers on this exam are assigned to high-achieving classrooms, while other students are randomly allocated to regular classrooms.
 The majority of students stay in the same classrooms for all three years of high school.